brendanmcc02/film-rec/recommender-systems-notes.md

 * **Cold-start problem** for new users
 * Less likely to give novel, diverse or serendipitous recommendations

-This chapter will concern itself moreso with unstructured domains (as opposed to structured).
+This chapter will concern itself more so with unstructured domains (as opposed to structured).
 It says the methods can be easily translated to structured domains (which I understand is my film data problem).